-A student whose financial aid has been suspended may submit an appeal to the Student Affairs Committee.
+A student whose financial aid has been suspended may submit the Satisfactory Academic Progress (SAP) Appeal Form to the Student Affairs Committee.
 The appeal must be in writing and supporting documentation regarding special circumstances must be provided.
-The committee will respond in writing within 10 working days of receiving the appeal.
+The Committee will respond in writing within ten (10) working days of receiving the appeal.
 Appeals are considered for extenuating circumstances such as injury, illness, death in the immediate family, or undue hardship.
-Students who have their appeals approved by the committee will continue on financial aid probation for as long as they maintain satisfactory academic progress for each semester attempted.
-To address the appeal decision made by the Committee, the student must respond to the Committee's decision within 10 working days of the receipt of the Committee's decision.
+Students who have their appeals approved by the Committee will be placed on financial aid probation.
+To address the appeal decision made by the Committee, the student must respond to the Committee's decision within ten (10) working days of the receipt of the Committee's decision.
 The rebuttal appeal must be submitted to the Vice President of Student Services.
 The Vice President will forward his/her appeal decision to the student within 10 working days of the receipt of the rebuttal appeal.
 If the outcome of the appeal to the Vice President of Student Services is not to the student's satisfaction, the student may, within ten (10) working days of receiving notice of the decision, submit a written appeal to the College President.
 The written appeal at minimum must include a written reason for the appeal or a statement of the problem and/or complaint, and the expected resolution.
 The President may, at his/her sole discretion, choose to allow oral arguments on the petition.
 The President may act to affirm, modify, remand, or reverse the decision.
 If no action is taken within sixty (60) days, the Vice President's decision will be affirmed.
 The appeal process ends with the decision of the President.